fernando-mc/redmondpython.com/content/lectures/onboarding.md

 ### Comments

 Comments help us communicate with teammates about what our functions are doing.
 We'll use them more when we start running applications in Python files.
 For now, just know that when you see the following syntax, it's a comment.
+There's no need to enter the code below, just familiarize yourself with the concepts.

 Single line comment:
 ```py